omnixtar/omnixtar.github.io/docs/omni/README.md

 Metanarchy means a new form of global and local governance based on transactions in the Metaverse.
 Political philosophers a century ago would coin the term anarchy for the lack of understanding to describe a system of governance without physical forms.
 Metanarchy would be the ultimate answer.

+## Bitcoin Address: Hash of Public Key

+The implementation of the Bitcoin address as the hash of public key is a crucial breakthrough in decentralised systems.
+However, along with it, serious misconceptions regarding the hash of public key were propagated, misleading many to believe that no solutions exist beyond the blockchain architecture.

+Omni*Web is here to demonstrate a very lightweight implementation of the hash of public key being used as user identifiers, together with a whole body of hash calculus for all kinds of decentralised data and transactions.

 ---